 Sexy, stylish and so hip it hurts...

+"Walk into the newly opened Banyan Tree Samui with a view which stuns you with a taser-like ease.
+The private sandy bay is enveloped by sweeping hillsides, studded with stilted villas and coconut palms Welcome drinks downed, a rollercoaster buggy ride to the villa is the start of the fun.
 If you truly want to put on the show to the public, the villa is your stage.
 With floor to ceiling glass along the entire length, the view from the loo is splendid!
 The youthful resort hasnât quite entered its growth spurt so foliage privacy is minimal.
 Hillside neighbours are your audience so be sure to draw the blinds!.
 Everything is bright and shiny.
 Complimentary snorkels and flippers are positively jumping out of their boxes. i love that the GHD plugs straight into a universal socket!
 Lovinâ it.
 Down at the main pool, the scene is serene, beautiful people lounge in designer bikinis, as enticing waters dazzle in the private beach down below.
 Sun loungers are a throne of pamper-dom with towels, ice-cold hand revivers, drinks and when-you-think life canât get any better we are offered a petite four of crackling warm apple strudel.
 I succumb to the unladylike behavior of stalking the staff to get a second offering; yes I do have my gripes.
 Fabulous stay with amazing retstuarants (Saffron) and the islands only Rainforest Spa! check out : [--]"

-- Travel date: Sun 10th of October 2010
+- Travel date: 10th October 2010

 Just love this side of Thailand

 - Travel date: 5th October 2010

 Fantastic resort, especially for a romantic getaway

 - Travel date: 4th October 2010

 A Top Class Resort